Langenstein-Zwieberge: Work

 As of the first days of their arrival, the deportees started to dig galleries in the still virgin site of the hills of Thekenberge.
-In ten months of terrible sufferings, the prisoners completed nearly 10 km of galleries, of a surface of 60.000 m^{2}.
+In ten months of terrible sufferings, the prisoners completed nearly 13 km of galleries, of a surface of 70.000 m^{2}.
 Some were enough vast to accommodate trains of coaches.
-Some had cost a death per meter of projection.
-Life expectancy for prisoners was six weeks.

-Prisoners worked in two 12-hour shifts under atrocious conditions, in dust, insufficient air, and under the blows of the kapos.
+Prisoners worked in two 12-hour, or in 8-hour shifts under atrocious conditions, in dust, insufficient air, and under the blows of the kapos.
 Many returned to the camp exhausted, with barely enough energy to eat their soup.

-The principal goal of the excavations was to hide production facilities for the Junkers factories that would build new types of jets and weapons.
+The principal goal of the excavations was to hide production facilities for the Junkers factories to build new types of jets and weapons.
 With this in mind, the Junkers firm arranged a small camp of three huts inside the large camp in edge of the place of call to place there deportees specialists, 869 people, arrivals of Kommandos of Halberstadt, Aschersleben, Langensalza, and Niederorschel.

 The small camp, with neither reed nor straw mattress, the prisoners, like the others, were forced to dig tunnels.

 Deaths

-Dead prisoners were initially sent to Quedlinburg by horse-drawn car, then by truck.
+Dead prisoners were initially sent to Quedlinburg by horse-drawn car.
 The ashes of 912 victims, including 131 French, rest in the cemetery of this city.

-In March, the crematory couldn't continue its work for lack of fuel, and the bodies accumulated in a hut.
-They were buried, either in four large pits outside the camp that contain more than 700, or close to Revier, inside the camp, in a pit where several hundreds of other bodies lie.
+In March, the crematory couldn't continue its work and the bodies could no longer be brought to Quedlinburg.
+They were buried, first in five large pits outside the camp that contain more than 700, or close to Revier, and after liberation inside the camp.

 The corpses were transported, by two, in wooden cases carried by four prisoners after work.
 They emptied the cases into the pits and the downward file was going to seek a new loading until almost complete exhaustion of the mass grave.
 The last bodies, in full decomposition, untransportable, remained in the hut.
-The S.S. responsible for the loading closed again the hut with key because there had been flights of thighs of corpses.

-On the evening of 9 April 1945, ahead of the advance of the American troops, who reached the Elbe, 3,000 survivors of the camp, in six columns of 500, escorted by the S.S. marched east.
-The majority went during 15 days and, after 300 km, were found close to Wittenberg, on Elbe.

-One column was completely destroyed without a trace.
-Another column marched until 28 April and arrived close to Berlin with only 18 survivors.
-It is roughly estimated that 500 to 1500 survived these column marches.